 He has developed a comprehensive portfolio of personal work that includes solo and group shows and many private commissions.
 His work has been published around the world and is collected by a number of galleries and has been featured extensively in leading national and global publications and online platforms.

-While his work continues to be recognised internationally across a broad spectrum of genres, his primary love is photographing cars, especially muscle and custom car culture.
+While his work continues to be recognised internationally across a broad spectrum of genres, he is well known for photographing cars, especially muscle and custom car culture.
 Simon understands cars in a way that few others do; he appreciates their form as pure representations of an aesthetic impulse that elevates their power and speed to a level of personal expression.

 A car is not simply something to get from one place to another but a statement of identity, a commentary on not just who you are but who you aspire to be.